-Last time you were here, I discussed Google My Business attributes and how adding attributes can help Google understand more about the business – and help consumers too.
+Last time you were here, I discussed Google Business Profile (formerly Google My Business) attributes and how adding attributes can help Google understand more about the business – and help consumers too.
 I’m still on the topic of Google, but now let’s discuss expertise.

 So, I know you’ve heard about Google’s E-A-T (Expertise, Authoritativeness and Trustworthiness), but most likely you consider them as a whole.
 They do in fact work together, and all three are extremely important.
 However, they are not one thing.